shynnobi/vpf-todo-app/DEVELOPMENT_PLAN_PROMPT.md

 5. Clearly marked milestones with version tags
 6. Checkbox format for progress tracking ([  ])

-The plan should begin with a Discovery & Requirements phase that includes:
+The plan should begin with an Epic Definition & Roadmapping phase that includes:
 - User stories in "As a user, I want to..., So that..." format
 - User flow diagrams using Mermaid.js syntax (```mermaid flowchart TD```)
 - MVP scope definition and feature prioritization